-Unless the credit balance is from a Title IV program credit balances will remain on your student account and be applied to subsequent semesters unless a refund is specifically requested.
+Unless the credit balance is from a Title IV program any credit balances will remain on your student account and be applied to subsequent semesters unless a refund is specifically requested.
+An email will be sent to students with credit balances to determine if they wish the credit to be refunded.
 Such requests are available online by the student through their WebAdvisor account.
-Under Financial Information there are two tabs, one is the 'Refund Request' and the second one is 'Bank Information' if you want the refund electronically.
+Under Financial Information, there are two tabs, one is the 'Refund Request' and the second one is 'Bank Information' if you want the refund electronically.
 If you are requesting a refund from a parent plus loan, we must have written permission from the parent borrower to refund the credit to a student.
 Without written permission, the credit must be sent to the parent by paper check.
-If the check should be made out to another person, put that name on the form as the payee.
+If the student wants their refund sent to another person we much have written permission and the name/address of the person requested.

 Transfer Funds from Tuition Account to CCS ID card